akash-network/docs/providers/build-a-cloud-provider/akash-provider-checkup/step-2-inbound-communication-verifications.md

 # STEP 2 - Inbound Communication Verifications

 * In this step we will verify functionality of inbound communication for active deployments on our provider
-* Within the Akashlytics Deployment detail pane > navigate to the LEASES tab > and click the URL of the test deployment
+* Within the Cloudmos Deployment detail pane > navigate to the LEASES tab > and click the URL of the test deployment

 ![](../../../../.gitbook/assets/akashlyticsInboundVerification.png)